Battle and massacre at Shar al-Shatt

-The Battle and massacre at Shar al-Shatt (شارع الشط Shār’ ash-Shaṭ; Sciara Sciat in Italian) occurred on 23 October 1911 in the village of Shar al-Shatt on the outskirts of Tripoli, Libya during the Italo-Turkish War.
-378 Italian officers and men were killed in the fighting and the massacre of soldiers who had surrendered.
+The battle and massacre at Shar al-Shatt (شارع الشط Shār’ ash-Shaṭ; Sciara Sciat in Italian) occurred on 23 October 1911 in the village of Shar al-Shatt on the outskirts of Tripoli, Libya during the Italo-Turkish War.
+503 Italians were killed in Shar al -Shatt, 290 of which in the following massacre of soldiers who had surrendered.
 The incident became known as the "Massacre of Italians at Sciara Sciat."
+The Italians reacted by reconquering Shar al -Shatt and beginning to conduct harsh reprisals.